qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

       an accented letters layer.
 It becomes a bit like a private subset of AltGr symbols.

-    - RGUI is the only one on the BASE layer of the two GUIs (or OS keys or other names for these keys).
+    - LGUI is the only one on the BASE layer of the two GUIs (or OS keys or other names for these keys).
 You can switch the RGUI for LGUI with a #define in keymap.c.
-GUIs are also available on other layers.

   Hacking & slashing
   ==================